 - intend to work or volunteer in a professional development opportunity directly related to your major field of study.

-This F-1 employment benefit allows full time enrolled F-1 students in good academic standing to work for recognized international organizations, within the meaning of the International Organization Immunities Act [59 Stat.
+This F-1 employment benefit allows full-time enrolled F-1 students in good academic standing to work for recognized international organizations, within the meaning of the International Organization Immunities Act [59 Stat.
 669].
-A student is eligible as soon as he or she is in F-1 status – there is no waiting period.
+A student is eligible as soon as they is in F-1 status – there is no waiting period.
 The work does not have to be related to a student’s course of study.
 Time approved by USCIS to work for an International Organization will not be deducted from your 12 month period of Optional Practical Training.
 The employment must be for an internship with a recognized international organization.
 It must be within the scope of the organization’s sponsorship and may be up to 20 hours per week when school is in session or full-time during periods of recess.
-For more information, click here.

 Economic Hardship Employment